 Union Canal:The Union canal is mainly rural and a winding contour canal (following the 240ft contour), often skirting hillsides with panoramic views overlooking the Firth of Forth and Ochils to the north and views of the Pentland Hills to the south.
 But the 1820s influence of Thomas Telford is also apparent with sections that include embankments alternating with wooded cuttings, spectacularly high aqueducts, and a grotto like tunnel.
 Passing through Linlithgow, with it's Palace (birthplace of Mary Queen of Scots), the Union canal continues our route west to east.
-Finally the Union canal takes us directly into the heart of Edinburgh city centre (Edinburgh Castle, the 'Royal Mile', and Princes Street are a mere 15mins walk from the city centre moorings).
+Finally the Union canal takes us directly into the heart of Edinburgh city centre (Edinburgh Castle, the 'Royal Mile', and Princes Street are a mere 10 to 15mins walk from our city centre moorings).

 The Private Charter Service:Because we are a private charter service, you the client can have a greater input as to the planning of your holiday cruise - both in terms of cruise duration and the routes taken.
 If you wish you can elect to make it a walking/activity holiday.
 Perhaps help us at locks, but only if that suits.
 Alternatively, you can do very little - just chill out and watch the canalscape glide by from our unique all weather, centrally heated, bow observation cabin.
 Remember all meals are prepared for you (and you won't need to wash the dishes).
 Coming on a charter hotel boat holiday is very different to taking either a conventional hire boat holiday, or a traditional hotel boat option.
 We detail those differences and describe precisely the type of charter service we offer on our page What is Charter.